-With a raft of top players sidelined, the Wales squad has a younger and less experienced flavour to it.
-So it will be sink or swim for Warren Gatland's men in the Six Nations
+With a raft of changes, the Wales squad has something of the unpredictable about it.
+So it will be sink or swim for Warren Gatland's men in the Six Nations?

 Wales Six Nations Squad

-Warren Gatland has made three changes to his Wales starting XV to take on Ireland in the third round of the Six Nations this weekend.
+Warren Gatland has made seven changes to his Wales starting XV to take on France in the final round of the Six Nations this weekend.

 Halfpenny; L Williams, S Williams, Parkes, S Evans; Biggar, G Davies; R Evans, Owens, Lee, Hill, AW Jones (capt), Shingler, Navidi, Moriarty.